- Last Updated on 05 December 2013

 Prior to running any trail run, we recommend you read the General Notes on Running Trails.

-There are three SA Trail Running Facebook pages.
+There are four SA Trail Running Facebook pages.
 Check each page now and "like" them to receive regular updates...

 - SA Trail Running: Keep up to date with all official trail annoucements as well as information about the weekly Sunday morning trail runs.